Thanks for stopping by to learn a little about me and how The Nourishing Way began.

 This website is about sharing my journey along The Nourishing Way and helping you discover yours.

 Hey there!
 I’m Kirsty the Wellness Enthusiast and Founder of The Nourishing Way.
-I am a qualified Health and Nutrition Coach and a Health Science (Nutritional and Dietetic Medicine) student at Endeavour.
+I am all but finished my degree in Health Science majoring in Nutritional and Dietetic Medicine (just clinic hours to go!) at Endeavour Collage of Natural Health and a qualified Health and Nutrition Coach.
 I’m so excited you’ve taken the time to learn about The Nourishing Way and start on your own journey.

 I have been on my own path for quite some time now.
 It all began around 2008.
 I had moved back from a few years living in Adelaide and had just taken over 2 businesses with my business partner.
 It was a great time of learning!
 It also became very evident that I was lacking the energy and vitality to really drive my life forward.
 I remember very clearly standing in our card and gift shop at 3pm in the afternoon and thinking I really could just sleep!
 It was more than just being tired, but to the point if I’d curled up I would have crashed out.
 There was also the ice cream shop we owned where many days were spent picking at ice cream and having a coffee machine at my disposal to get me through the day.
 Basically I was chasing a sugar and caffeine high.